mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 When you use the `@RunWith(SpringJUnit4ClassRunner.class)` in JUnit 4 or `@ExtendWith(SpringExtension.class)` in JUnit 5, and annotate your `@Test` annotated method with `@Transactional`?

 - Test-methods will be executed in a transaction, **and** will roll back after completion.
-- The rollback policy of a test can be changed using the `@Rollback` set to false.
+- The rollback policy of a test can be changed using the `@Rollback` set to false, `@Rollback(false)`
+- `@Commit` indicates that the transaction for a transactional test method should be committed after the test method has completed.
+You can use @Commit as a direct replacement for @Rollback(false) to more explicitly convey the intent of the code.
+Analogous to @Rollback, @Commit can also be declared as a class-level or method-level annotation.

 The `@DataJpaTest` tests are transactional and rolled back at the end of each test by default.
 You can disable this default rollback behavior for a single test or for an entire test class by annotating with `@Transactional(propagation = Propagation.NOT_SUPPORTED)`.